Gijsbrecht van Aemstel (play): Plot

 Set in 1304, it tells the story of the siege of Amsterdam and its surrounding towns, united by the Kennemers and Waterlanders.
 The reason for the siege is Gijsbrecht's alleged involvement in the abduction and manslaughter of Floris V in 1296.

 The enemy soldiers appear to leave but smuggle themselves into the town, hidden in a cargo of firewood being shipped in by the citizens of Amsterdam.
 After a violent battle, Gijsbrecht is forced to flee to Prussia, to found a "New Holland" there.

 Historical accuracy

 In reality, the nobleman who in 1304 invaded Amsterdam (to recover his position and possessions lost in 1296) was not Gijsbrecht IV (1235–1303), but his son Jan I of Amstel (1270–1345).

-Historian Pim de Boer at the University of Groningen has found serious (though not entirely conclusive) indications that Gijsbrecht - after his exile, with a few followers - founded Pruissisch Holland (now in Poland), not far from Elbing (also now in Poland).
+Historian Pim de Boer at the University of Groningen has found serious (though not entirely conclusive) indications that Gijsbrecht, with a few followers after his exile, founded Pruissisch Holland not far from Elbing (both now in Poland).